On the Use of Random Forest for Two-Sample Testing: Application

-It is an interesting question, whether the advantage of our displayed tests here as its roots, once again, in the ``column sparsity''.
-Thus it is natural to consider the case $d=p$, so that $\Prob_c$ simply consists out of $p$ independent Binomial distributions.
-The result is displayed in Figure \ref{fig:test5K100}, and as clearly visible both the hypoRF and Binomial tests are now extremely strong, while all the kernel tests completely fail to detect any signal.
-Thus in this case, reducing the sparsity only makes our tests stronger, while the kernel tests fail in both sparse and non-sparse case.
+Finally, we consider the case $d=c$, so that $H_c$ simply consists out of $d$ independent Binomial distributions.
+The result is displayed in Figure \ref{fig:test5K100} and all RF-based tests are now extremely strong, while the kernel tests fail to detect any signal.\\ More simulation examples can be found in \ref{simusec}.